opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-The results are based on prefix matching of the FSTs.
+The phrase "to be" is prefix matched with the FST of the `text_entry` field.

 #### Sample Response